jorge2412/DataLake2/Open Dev Framework/HTML5/Session 2 - Hands On (Draft)/HTML5 Canvas API HOL.md

 <a name="Overview"></a>
 ## Overview ##

 HTML5 is the newest version of HTML, and is the basis for numerous rich and interactive Web pages as well as cross-platform mobile apps.
 More than just a markup language, HTML5 exposes a set of APIs that can be called from within a browser to draw onto a Web page, store data locally, get the user's current location, establish 2-way connections between browsers and Web servers, read the contents of files, play audio and video, and much more.
-HTML5 is constantly evolving by adding new features and APIs, and browser vendors such as Google and Microsoft are constantly updating their browsers to support the latest and greatest features of the platform.
+HTML5 is constantly evolving with new features and APIs, and browser vendors such as Google and Microsoft are constantly updating their browsers to support the latest and greatest features of the platform.

 One of the most compelling features of HTML5 is the [Canvas API](http://www.w3.org/TR/2dcontext/), which allows JavaScript code to draw directly into a browser window.
 To use the Canvas API, you begin by declaring one or more \<canvas\> elements in a page.
 Then you write code that retrieves a rendering context for a canvas, and call functions on the rendering context to draw pixels, lines, shapes, images, text, drop shadows, gradients, and more.
 The chart below was drawn entirely with the Canvas API, and uses just a few of the many functions that are available.